-You can use Tennessee SNAP benefits at any approved store in the U.S. As such, you do not have to necessarily shop at a local grocery store.
+You can use Tennessee SNAP benefits at any approved store in the U.S. As such, you do not necessarily have to shop at a local grocery store.
 Even though the majority of food stamps are spent nearby the home of a beneficiary, there is no law against using your funds in a different state.
-This makes it easy to visit family members or take a trip in a different state while still having the ability to use your benefits.
+This makes it easy to visit family members or take a trip to a different state while still having the ability to use your benefits.

 Products You Cannot Buy Using Food Stamps in Tennessee

 There is often confusion about what Tennessee SNAP food benefits can and cannot be spent on.
 One common misconception is that you can buy hot or prepared foods as long as they come from an approved grocery store.
 However, this is not allowed.

 While you can buy staple food items such as canned soup or frozen chicken, you cannot buy hot, ready-to-eat soup or chicken at the deli counter, for example.
 Even though both of these foods fall into approved categories, they are not allowed due to the fact that they are already hot and ready to eat.

 Furthermore, you may not buy any non-food items.
 Examples of prohibited items include paper products, cookware, pet food, cosmetics and cleaning supplies.
 Even if these things are sold at an approved retailer, they cannot be purchased with your benefits.